Invoice

 State sales tax laws require sellers to collect and remit applicable sales taxes, and the invoice must separately state the tax amount, the applicable rate, and the seller's tax registration number to comply with reporting requirements.

-Common Invoice Template Mistakes to Avoid
+Common Invoice Mistakes to Avoid

 Omitting a unique invoice number, which makes it difficult to track payments, cross-reference with purchase orders, and maintain the audit trail required for IRS recordkeeping and financial reporting.